Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Highlights of a walk at North Head

-Also on North Head is the Q Station where you will find good dining options and some great accommodation if you fancy a staycation here.
+Also on North Head is the Q Station where you will find an assortment of dining opportunities.
+We enjoyed the Boilerhouse Restaurant on our visit.
+If you fancy a staycation with harbour views and a slice of history you will love this.

 Length: The full walk is 8km, but you can choose shorter sections, like the Fairfax walk if you begin at the Visitor’s Centre.